 The Culm Himalayan Balsam Action Group (HBAG) is a new initiative that's come out of discussions in our Working Groups.
 Himalayan Balsam was introduced to the UK in 1839 from Northern India.
 In our

 Rob Hopkins, founder of the Transition movement, shares his thoughts, prior to joining us for our Climate Resilience Workshop on 29 April.
-I am obsessed with the potential of our imagination to unlock the
+You can view the event recording here.
+I am obsessed with the

 In the following opinion piece, Richard Horrocks (pictured above at a river activity day) responds to the River Culm Environmental Evidence Review.
 Richard's career was spent with the Environment Agency and he is currently Riverfly